mecha-cms/genome/README.md

 ### 2.2.0

 Compatible with PHP 7.1.0 and above.
 Mecha uses `Closure::fromCallable()` method (which is only available in PHP version 7.1.0 and above) to convert named function into closures, so that we can pass `$this` reference from another class instance to the function body even if it’s a named function.
-The `??` operator becomes a must-have feature on this version as we no longer use extra `$fail` parameter on certain class methods to set default values.
+The `??` operator becomes a must-have feature in this version as we no longer use extra `$fail` parameter on certain class methods to set default values.

  - Added more static functions: `abort`, `alert`, `anemon`, `any`, `c2f`, `cache`, `check`, `concat`, `content`, `cookie`, `eq`, `exist`, `extend`, `f2c`, `f2p`, `fetch`, `find`, `fire`, `ge`, `get`, `gt`, `has`, `hook`, `is`, `kick`, `le`, `let`, `lt`, `map`, `mecha`, `ne`, `not`, `open`, `p2f`, `page`, `pages`, `pluck`, `route`, `send`, `session`, `set`, `shake`, `state`, `step`, `stream`, `test`, `token`.
  - Added page conditional statement features.
  - Removed automatic constant creation for every folder name in the `.\lot` directory.
- - Removed classes: `Extend` `Elevator`, `Form`, `Guardian`, `Mecha`, `Plugin`, `Shield`, `Union`.
+ - Removed classes: `Extend` `Elevator`, `Form`, `Mecha`, `Plugin`, `Shield`, `Union`.
  - Added classes: `Client`, `Files`, `Folders`, `Layout`, `Pager\Page`, `Pager\Pages`, `Pages`, `Post`, `Server`, `SGML`.
  - Renamed class `Config` to `State`.
  - Renamed class `Date` to `Time`.